 - Younger beauticians, who do a proportionally higher amount of shampooing, are at greater risk of irritant contact dermatitis than senior beauticians.

-- Risk can be mitigated by use of gloves for hand protection during wet work.
+- Risk can be mitigated by the use of gloves for hand protection during wet work.

 Allergic contact dermatitis